yewstack/yew/website/docs/concepts/wasm-bindgen.md

 and use `wasm-bindgen` APIs with Yew.
 For a more in-depth guide into `wasm-bindgen` and it's associated crates then check out [The `wasm-bindgen` Guide](https://rustwasm.github.io/docs/wasm-bindgen/).

-For documentation on the above crates then check out [`wasm-bindgen docs.rs`](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen/index.html).
+For documentation on the above crates check out [`wasm-bindgen docs.rs`](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen/index.html).

 :::tip
 Use the `wasm-bindgen` doc.rs search to find browser APIs and JavaScript types that have been imported